Bird watching in Mangawhai New Zealand

 Mangawhai Estuary is home to New Zealand’s Fairy Tern (Tara-iti)– NZ’s rarest endemic bird.

 A display on the shore birds common to the Mangawhai area can be viewed at the Mangawhai Museum.

 Mangawhai Lodge is an ideal destination for bird watching in New Zealand.
 We cater for singles, couples or birding groups – choose either stylish B&B rooms or our spacious self catering apartments.

 Contact us for prices and accommodation options – tell us of your interest in birdwatching and allow at least a 2 nights stay to ensure your bird watching experience is memorable.

-Stay at Mangawhai Lodge to see a wide range of New Zealand bird life:
+Enjoy Mangawhai Lodge to view a wide range of New Zealand bird life: